hanazuki/isc-kea.deb/doc/sphinx/arm/hooks.rst

 If user context is supported in a given context, the parser translates "comment" entries into user context with a "comment" entry.
-The pretty print of a configuration does the opposite operation and puts "comment" entries at the beginning of maps, as that seems to be the common usage.
+The pretty print of a configuration did the opposite operation and put "comment" entries at the beginning of maps, but this was withdrawn in 1.7.9.

 As of Kea 1.3, the structures that allow user contexts are pools of all types (addresses and prefixes) and subnets.
-Kea 1.4 extended user context support to the global scope, interfaces config, shared networks, subnets, client classes, option datas and definitions, host reservations, control socket, dhcp ddns, loggers and server id.
-These are supported in both DHCPv4 and DHCPv6, with the exception of server id which is DHCPv6 only.
+Kea 1.4 extended user context support to the global scope, interfaces configuration, shared networks, subnets, client classes, option data and definitions, host reservations, control socket, dhcp ddns, loggers and server ID.
+These are supported in both DHCPv4 and DHCPv6, with the exception of server ID which is DHCPv6 only.